| 25 October 2005. Businesses increasingly have reason to

 marks owned by Yahoo!
 Inc., whereas the query,

 yahoo, does not.
+The question

 mark retrieves a single character, except when the character is a